Argentina accuses Danone, Bunge, P&G of output curbs amid pricing crackdown

 Recent fears over resurgent inflation sparked tension between Argentina's government and the large farm sector, which were eventually defused after pledges by exporters and producers to help keep domestic prices down.

-(Reporting by Walter Bianchi; Additional reporting by Agustin Geist; Writing by Adam Jourdan; Editing by Rosalba O'Brien)
+(Reporting by Walter Bianchi; Additional reporting by Agustin Geist; Writing by Adam Jourdan and Dave Sherwood; Editing by Rosalba O'Brien)

 ((adam.jourdan@thomsonreuters.com; +54 1155446882; Reuters Messaging: adam.jourdan.thomsonreuters.com@reuters.net))